Sxzo/SimpleNews/README.md

 # Run SimpleNews on your Computer
 1. Clone the repository to your device
 2. Download the LiveServer VSCode extension
-3. Right click anywhere on the `index.html` file and select `Open with Live Server`
+3. Right click anywhere in the `index.html` file and select `Open with Live Server`

 # Contributions
 This project was made and developed by: